Samsung July 2021 security update is rolling out now to these Galaxy devices

 Galaxy Note Series

 Samsung first released its July 2021 security patch as an update to the Galaxy Note 10 and Galaxy Note 10+ including the phone’s 4G and 5G versions.
 The update is rolling out in nearly two dozen regions including most of Europe and the Middle East.
+A few days later, on July 8, the latest patch was spotted in Poland on the Galaxy Note 10 Lite.
 The update then extended to Galaxy Note 20 and Note 20 Ultra in Germany, carrying a new QR code scanner in the larger than normal update.

 - Galaxy Note 20 — N980xXXU2DUF8 (Released first in Germany)